The best free things to do in Sydney on a budget

 Enjoy the city on a shoestring

 From art to music to sports, there's plenty of things to do in Sydney without spending a cent.
 Doesn't matter if it's a weekday or a weekend, you just have to know where to look.

 Sydney’s thriving art scene means there are always creative events happening in the city.
-Keep your eye out for artist talks, exhibitions and free workshops.
+Keep your eye out for artist talks, workshops, and free exhibitions.
 In the meantime, check out these permanent fixtures.

-Want to see van Gogh and Cézanne in Sydney?
+Want to see Kandinsky and Yayoi Kusama in Sydney?
 The Art Gallery of NSW has everything from Impressionism right through to contemporary sculpture and Indigenous art.
 The gallery itself is a pleasure to spend time in and around.
 Its two buildings are home to countless lovely archways, outdoor spaces and great views over Woolloomooloo.
 Entry is free to the permanent exhibitions.

 Art Gallery Road Sydney NSW 2000

 The MCA is located on the water’s edge at Circular Quay.
-It features more than 4000 works by Australian artists, with over a third represented by Aboriginal and Torres Strait Islander artists.
+It features more than 4500 works by Australian artists, with over a third represented by Aboriginal and Torres Strait Islander artists.
 Entry is free for the permanent collection.
-Tip: the Café on level 4 has spectacular views of Sydney Harbour.
+Tip: the Café on level 4 has spectacular views of Sydney Harbour and a sculpture terrace.

 140 George Street The Rocks Sydney NSW 2000

-A newer addition to Sydney’s art scene, The White Rabbit Collection has one of the largest collections of contemporary Chinese art in the world.
+The White Rabbit Gallery has one of the largest collections of contemporary Chinese art in the world.
 Exhibitions are spread across 3 levels.
 The tea house downstairs is a spot of zen in the city.
 Their range of fine Chinese and Taiwanese teas are worth the stop.
 Entry is free.

 30 Balfour Street Chippendale NSW 2008

 We’re totally biased, but we think Sydney is the most beautiful city in the world.
-We’re #blessed with picturesque parks, interesting architecture and surrounded by a sparkling harbour.
+We’re lucky to have picturesque parks and interesting architecture all surrounded by a sparkling harbour.
 Take it in without spending your hard-earned cash.

 Observatory Hill is perched above the historic Rocks and is one of the nicest spots to take in picturesque views of Sydney.
 Choose a sunny day, pack a picnic and take some time out.